Petition to Remove Firearm Disability in Florida

 4. Based upon these facts, THE FOLLOWING IS REQUESTED:

 a.
-The firearms disability imposed dated _____________, be set aside and are no further in force and effect.
+The firearms disability imposed dated _____________, be set aside and are no longer or further in force and effect.

 5. Under penalties of perjury, I declare that I have read the foregoing Petition for Relief from the Firearm Disabilities Imposed by the Court and that the facts stated in it are true.

 Date of Birth: __________________________________